-The Federal Investment Tax Credit (also known as the ITC) is a federal tax break for installing solar panels on your home or business, which reduces the cost of installation, and will shorten the amount of time it takes to pay back your investment in solar energy.
-In 2020, the ITC is worth 26%.
-But do those savings also apply to the battery storage systems that can be combined with a solar energy system?
+The Federal Investment Tax Credit (also known as the ITC) is a federal tax incentive for installing solar panels on your home or business, which reduces the cost of solar installation, and will shorten the amount of time it takes to pay back your investment in solar energy.
+In 2021, the solar tax credit will reduce your federal taxes by 26% of your solar installation costs.
+But do those solar tax credit savings also apply to the battery storage systems that can be combined with a solar energy system?

-Here’s everything you need to know about this solar panel tax break in Massachusetts, and how you can further your energy independence by combining battery storage in your solar installation plans!
+Here’s everything you need to know about this solar panel tax credit in Massachusetts, and how you can further your energy independence by combining battery storage in your solar installation plans!

 Solar Battery Storage: An Overview